warengonzaga/bettergov/README.md

 This project is released under the [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/) dedication.
 This means the work is dedicated to the public domain and can be freely used by anyone for any purpose without restriction under copyright law.

 ---

-*BetterGov.ph - By the people, for the people.*